 There may actually be a such thing as a pulmonary embolus that does not require treatment.

-According to the leader of a very intriguing study, some pulmonary emboli can resolve on their own and do not require treatment.
+A study shows that some pulmonary emboli can resolve on their own and do not require treatment.

 Conditions that are ripe for blood clot formation in a vein (deep vein thrombosis) include orthopedic surgery, lengthy surgery, old age and prolonged immobility following surgery.